iterative/datachain-compute-cluster-aws/README.md

 DataChain Studio is split into 2 main components:

+* Control Plane — typically hosted by us as a fully managed service
+* Compute & Data Plane — typically hosted on your cloud accounts

+Compute resources will be provisioned through managed Kubernetes clusters we automatically deploy on your account, using the permissions described in this repository.

 # Guidance

 # Granting Access to AWS Secrets in DataChain Studio Jobs